Skip to content Skip to footer navigation

 Make sure the salesperson knows that the TV they're selling you may be the greatest, but it's not the latest.

-Ordering online could be an issue when it comes to driving a bargain, but if you're armed with the right information on model numbers, you can quickly carry out searches on multiple sites and recognise the difference between a great buy and a good price for ageing stock.
+When shopping online or visiting a store, make sure you're armed with the right information on model numbers, so you can quickly recognise the difference between a great buy and a good price for ageing stock.

 Using CHOICE reviews

-In addition to new releases, our TV reviews also feature older models that are listed as discontinued (just make sure you've ticked the box in the 'Related products' field on the left-hand side to see them).
+In addition to new releases, our TV reviews also feature older models that are listed as discontinued (just make sure you've ticked the checkbox in the 'Related products' drop-down on the left-hand side to see them).

-Sometimes these models suddenly reappear in the EOFY sales at a drastically reduced price and with production and shipping shortages continuing, as well as chip shortages, you might find a 2022 model suddenly appears out of nowhere for a crazy good price and disappears just as quickly.
+Sometimes these models suddenly reappear in the EOFY sales at a drastically reduced price and with production and shipping shortages continuing, as well as chip shortages, you might find a 2023 or even 2022 model suddenly appears out of nowhere for a crazy good price and disappears just as quickly.

-So if you have a particular brand and budget in mind, click on the brand name in the top filter and select the price range to narrow down your options.
+So if you have a particular brand and budget in mind, click on the brand name in the top filter of our TV reviews and select the price range to narrow down your options.

 When shopping for a TV online, make sure your searches include the exact model name that's in our review as well as the size so you can determine the online retailer with the best price.
 Also make sure you don't simply click on a retailer on the first page of the search as shops that appear in the first few results often pay for the privilege of appearing at the top.